Deepcakex/zoomcamp_gym/README.md

 ### <ins>5.4 For your awareness</ins>
 - 19/03/2025 - Missing data points in the morning due to compute engine issues on Google Cloud.
 Restored Kestra at noon but unable to backfill data as it is live.
 - This project will stop running on the 2nd May 2025 as GCP credits are set to expire.
-- As Tableau Server is on a 14 day free trial account, the URL will be changed every 2 weeks until the grading is complete
+- As Tableau Server is on a 14 day free trial account, the URL will be changed every 2 weeks until the grading is complete.

 &nbsp;
 ## 6. **Contributors**